datibi/Ender3V2-Lightspeed/README.md

 <BR/>
 - Install Visual Studio Code, it's free
 <BR/>
 - Within Visual Studio Code in the extension manager serach for "Auto build Marlin" and hit install.
 Leave VSC open, don't do anything for about 15-20 minutes, let the installation finish.
 When the bottom bar does not show any activity you can go further.
+It should install automatically PIO too, it may ask you to install it.
 <BR/>
 - "Open folder" with the whole project
 <BR/>